DataDog/documentation/content/en/opentelemetry/interoperability/environment_variable_support.md

       text: 'Ruby SDK Configuration'
 ---

-Datadog SDKs support the following OpenTelemetry configuration options, allowing you to use OpenTelemetry environment variables to configure Datadog tracing for your applications.
+Datadog SDKs implement the OpenTelemetry Tracing APIs, allowing you to use OpenTelemetry environment variables to configure Datadog tracing for your applications.
+Replace the OpenTelemetry SDK with the Datadog SDK in your application to receive traces and additional Datadog telemetry with minimal changes to your existing configuration.
+This page describes the OpenTelemetry SDK options Datadog supports.

 <div class="alert alert-info">If both Datadog and OpenTelemetry environment variables are set, Datadog takes precedence.
 Datadog defaults also override OpenTelemetry defaults.
 See the relevant <a href="/tracing/trace_collection/library_config/">SDK Configuration page</a> for default values and more information.</div>